Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 IMPORTANT NOTE TO FUTURE PEOPLE:

 So as I watch my script age I notice how in the future it will most likely become rather useless.
 Why may you ask?
 Well, you see, this script was made at the very start of Kick.com when no one had their hands on any APIs or API wrappers.
 This script opens a browser and reads the messages through it, but I see people venturing into the Kick.com API and making easier to use and generally more practical API wrappers which not only improve the chat reading but also add ways to send messages into chat.
 Even if you just want to use this script to read your chat I advise you find something else only using this script as a last resort.
 This script breaks very fast if the structure of Kick changes, meanwhile an API wrapper is going to be more maintained and stable.
 I just want to mention this because a few people have come to me asking why I did it the way I did it, and this is the answer.
+If you want a good API wrapper, I linked one at the bottom of this file.

 TLDR: Script is old (but still maintained), use other newer script for better experiance.